-Diné College-DEI & USEPA, DOE, USDA, NM Tech, U of Nevada-Reno, U of Arizona, NMSU, NAU, National Science Foundation (NSF), Harvard University, and others are collaborating on projects to develop educational research opportunities advancing students and communities of the Navajo Nation.
+Diné College- Diné Environmental Institute and United States Environmental Protection Agency, Department of Energy, United States Department of Agriculture, New Mexico Tech, University of Nevada-Reno, University of Arizona, New Mexico State University, Northern Arizona University, National Science Foundation (NSF), Harvard University, and others are collaborating on projects to develop educational research opportunities advancing students and communities of the Navajo Nation.
 Objectives of these collaborations include offering Diné College students research and field experiences in STEM areas to enable hypothesis-driven research to be used in undergraduate biology, environmental science, and geology courses and summer research projects.
 These projects have a lasting impact on Diné College's ability to provide field and research experience to its students.
 Furthermore, they promote community service/outreach activities and social responsibility.